 Client longevity in the agency world is uncommon.
 Serving such respected clients requires top-notch team members, energy, accountability and personal relationships that extend beyond just the business.
 We won interesting, challenging and significant work helping to save lives, improve the environment and provide jobs.
 And for that work, we won national and local awards, and garnered publicity and respect from our peers.

-My philosophy – one that Paul Raab continues today as managing partner – was to treat our competitors with respect to en
+My philosophy – one that Paul Raab continues today as managing partner – was to treat our competitors with respect.

 In the last year, COVID reared its ugly head, but the team tightened belts, made sacrifices and persevered.
 In the last 25 years, there were certainly tough times, agonizing losses and plenty of tears, but we march on.
 Such is the life of a business owner.